habitat-sh/habitat/www/source/blog/2018-08-18-lift-and-shift-hab.html.md

 At first this might seem like another variant of running locally but having a working setup with `docker-compose` makes it easy to deploy to e.g. AWS ECS, see [this post](https://blog.chef.io/2016/11/07/habitat-amazon-elastic-container-service/) for more details.

-## Prerequisites for Kubernetes cluster deployment
+## Prerequisites for Kubernetes Cluster Deployment

 Transitioning to a Kubernetes cluster at this point might seem like a big leap but to our advantage we have already exported the required Habitat package artifacts.